metabase/metabase/docs/configuring-metabase/appearance.md

 - Link to [Metabase help](https://www.metabase.com/help/) (default)
 - Hide it (the Settings menu won't display the Help option at all).
 - Go to a custom destination.
 Enter a URL that the Settings menu's Help option should link to.
+Valid URLs include http, https, and mailto URLs.

 ## Metabot